rmsharp/mtsr/README.md

 Momentary time sampling (MTS) is a time-on-task estimation method that samples defined behaviours in the exact instant that you’re taking data.
-This package presents MTS[^1] in two parallel vignettes that use different value streams for illustration.
-Each vignette describes the strengths of MTS over two common longitudinal time collection methods:
+This package presents MTS[^1] in two parallel vignettes that use different value streams to illustrate the generality of the methodology.
-(1) time duration between milestones and (2) time logging.
+Each vignette describes the strengths of MTS over two common longitudinal time collection methods: (1) time duration between milestones and (2) time logging.

 The two vignettes contain topic specific simulations that illustrate the structure, simplicity, accuracy, and precision of the cross-sectional